jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 https://example.net/nroBulkRdap1?objectClass=ip%20network
 ```

-_Figure 2_

-If the RDAP object class listed in the "objectClass" query parameter is valid ([@!RFC9083, section 5], or a future RDAP
+If the RDAP object class listed in the "objectClass" query parameter is valid ([@!RFC9083, section 5] or a future RDAP
 object class) but the bulk data functionality has not been implemented for it, the server SHOULD return a 501 Not
 Implemented response ([@!RFC9110, section 15.6.2]).